-Our Board of Directors has adopted a written Related Person Transaction Policy and Procedures, setting forth the policies and procedures for the review and approval or ratification of related person transactions.
-Under in Item 404 of Regulation S-K of the Securities Act of 1933, as amended (the "Securities Act"), we are required to disclose any transaction in which we (including any of our subsidiaries) are, were or will be a participant, where the amount involved exceeds the lesser of \$120,000 or 1% of the average of our total assets at year end for the last two fiscal years and a related person has, had or will have a direct or indirect material interest.
-Our finance team is primarily responsible for developing and implementing procedures to obtain information regarding potential related person transactions and for determining whether a related person transaction, equiring compliance with our policy exists.
-In reviewing and approving any such transaction, our Audit Committee is tasked to consider all relevant facts and circumstances, including, but not limited to, whether the transaction is on terms comparable to those that could be obtained in an arm's length transaction, the extent of the related person transaction and the conflicts of interest and corporate opportunity provisions under our Code of Business Conduct and Ethics.
+We maintain a written Related Person Transaction Policy and Procedures, setting forth policies and procedures for the review and approval or ratification of related person transactions.
+Under Item 404 of Regulation S-K of the Securities Act of 1933, as amended (the "Securities Act"), we are required to disclose any transaction in which we (including any of our subsidiaries) are, were or will be a participant, where the amount involved exceeds \$120,000 and a related person has, had or will have a direct or indirect material interest.
+In reviewing and approving any such transaction, our Audit Committee is tasked to consider all relevant facts and circumstances, including, but not limited to. whether the transaction is on terms comparable to those that could be obtained in an arm's length transaction, the extent of the related person's interest in the transaction, and the conflicts of interest and corporate opportunity provisions under our Code of Business Conduct and Ethics.
 No director may participate in approval of a related person transaction in which he or she is a related person.
 Our Audit Committee may also ratify related person transactions that were entered into by management because pre-approval was not feasible and transactions that were not initially recognized as related person transactions.
 If these transactions are not ratified, our management must make all reasonable efforts to cancel or annul such transactions.
 Our management must update our Audit Committee on material changes to any approved or ratified related person transaction and provide an annual status report on all then-current related person transactions.